-2In 1947 there were twelve existing intergovernmental commodity agreements: beef, coffee, co.ton, petroleum, rice, rubber, sugar, tea, timber, tin, wheat and wool.
-For the text of these agreements see ICCICA, 'Review of International Commodity Arrangements, Geneva: United Nations, 1947, pp.23-58.
+&lt;sup>2In 1947 there were twelve existing intergovernmental commodity agreements: beef, coffee, cotton, petroleum, rice, rubber, sugar, tea, timber, tin, wheat and wool.
+For the text of these agreements see ICCICA, Review of International Commodity Arrangements, Geneva: United Nations, 1947. pp.23-58.

-3See London Report, p.14, para.
-III.C.3(d)(iv); EPCT/103, p.47; EPCT/W/223, p.4-5; EPCT/B/PV/5, pp.44-46; EPCT/A/PV/25, pp.32-34; EPCT/A/SR/30, p.2; EPCT/A/PV/30, pp.4-6; and EPCT/W/137 (proposal by the United Kingdom), EPCT/W/208 (proposal by the United States).
+&lt;sup>3See London Report, p.14, para.
+III.C.2(d)(iv); EPCT/103, p.47; EPCT/W/223, p.4-5; EPCT/B/PV/5, pp.44-46; EPCT/A/PV/25, pp.32-34; EPCT/A/SR/30, p.2; EPCT/A/PV/30, pp.4-6; and EPCT/W/137 (proposal by the United Kingdom), EPCT/W/208 (proposal by the United States).

-- (1) specific proposals for a separate instrument to govern international action in international trade in primary commodities; (2) the form of an international agreement in this field; (3) the relationship between such an agreement and the GATT; and (4) the relationship between the parties to such an agreement and other international organizations.4 - 14.
+- 13. During the Ninth Session of the CONTRACTING PARTIES in 1954-55, a general review of the General Agreement was held.
+During this Review Session, certain governments attempted to have the Havana Charter Chapter VI on commodity agreements brought into the GATT.
+In response, a separate Working Party on Commodity Problems was established which considered: (1) specific proposals for a separate instrument to govern international action in international trade in primary commodities; (2) the form of an international agreement in this field; (3) the relationship between such an agreement and the GATT; and (4) the relationship between the parties to such an agreement and other international organizations. - 14.
 The Working Party drafted a Special Agreement on Commodity Arrangements containing "general principles governing provisions of all commodity arrangements" and setting out procedural and institutional provisions for dealing with commodity agreements.
 The draft Agreement contemplated the negotiation of agreements among governments, the implementing measures for which would possibly conflict with GATT obligations unless provision were made.
-It was envisaged that the GATT and the proposed Special Agreement would be linked by an amendment to Article XX(h).5 Discussions concerning this draft during the Review Session did not result in consensus, and the Working Party was held over to the Tenth Session.6 - 15.
-It was agreed during the Review to amend Article XX(h) and to add an interpretative note, in order to accommodate the potential results of the Working Party on Commodity Arrangements.
+It was envisaged that the GATT and the proposed Special Agreement would be linked by an amendment to Article XX(h).
+Discussions concerning this draft during the Review Session did not result in consensus, and the Working Party was held over to the Tenth Session. - 15.
+It was agreed during the Review to ame of Article XX(h) and to add an interpretative note, in order to accommodate the potential results of the Working Party on Commodity Arrangements.
 The records of the Review note that "in view of the steps being taken to develop new principles relating to the conclusion of commodity agreements, Article XX(h) required amendment" and that "Article XX(h) does not itself establish principles for the conclusion of commodity agreements, but stipulates conditions under which measures taken pursuant to commodity agreements may be excepted from the provisions of the General Agreement." - 16.
 As amended at the Review Session, the chapeau of Article XX and its sub-paragraph (h) provide that:

-Subject to the requirements that such measures are not applied in a manner which would constitute a means of arbitrary or unjustifiable discrimination between countries where the same conditions prevail, or a disguised restriction on international trade, nothing in this Agreement shall be construed to prevent the adoption or enforcement by any contracting party of measures: ...
+Subject to the requirements that such measures are not applied in a monner which would constitute a means of arbitrary or unjustifiable discrimination between countries where the same conditions prevail, or a disguised restriction on international trade, nothing in this Agreement shall be construed to prevent the adoption or enforcement by any contracting party of measures: ...